 Create itemsCreate ads, placements, or creatives

-To create a new campaign, click Campaigns in the header and then click New.
+To create a new campaign, click All campaigns in the left menu and then click New.

 Click Copy to create a copy of your campaign.
 The new campaign will have the same properties as the original, but creatives, ads, and placements are not copied.
 Learn more about campaign setup